chardso/fruit-culture-fruit-farming/README.md

   -accessibility of the area.

+   TIPS,
-TIPS; The following are tips on how to plant jack fruits.
+   The following are tips on how to plant jack fruits.

   -clearing the area meant for planting